 WEEK 4:

-Exercise (May 15): Hands-On: Interpretability of Neural Networks (by Dawid group)
+Optional Exercise (May 14): Hands-On: Interpretability of Neural Networks

 WEEK 5: